top of page

 Acromioclavicular (AC) Joint

-The acromioclavicular (AC) joint is situated between the acromion process of the scapula and the lateral end of the clavicle.
+The acromioclavicular (AC) joint is situated between the scapula's acromion process and the clavicle's lateral end.
 The AC joint is classified as a 'gliding' or 'plane type' synovial joint.

 The scapula's acromion rotates on the clavicle's acromial end.
 Although the AC joint is a gliding joint, it functions as a pivot point to enhance scapular motion, which subsequently increases arm rotation.
 The AC joint's motion is often described as scapular movement relative to the clavicle.

-The AC joint is highly susceptible to both trauma and degenerative changes (3).
+The AC joint is highly susceptible to trauma and degenerative changes (3).

 Sternoclavicular (SC) Joint